orangesurf/frigate/README.md

 It should be noted that both the scan private key and the spend public key must be provided to the server in this approach.
 While this does have a privacy implication, the keys are not stored and only held by the server ephemerally (in RAM) for duration of the client session.
 This is similar to the widely used public Electrum server approach, where the wallet addresses are shared ephemerally with a public server.

+Finally, although this approach will prove to be satisfactory for single user instances, the computation required is still too onerous for a multi-user instance such as an Electrum public server.
+Payment networks are networks subject to Metcalfe's Law like any other, and Silent Payments is only likely to see widespread real world adoption with free-to-use public servers.
+For this use case, a further step must be taken to leverage modern GPU computation to dramatically improve performance and allow many simultaneous scanning requests.

 ## Approach